 - BIO 198 Principles of Genetics (Fall) or BIO 190 Genetics & the Human Genome (Fall)

 - BIO 250 Intro to Biochemistry (Spring) or BIO 252 Principles of Biochemistry (Spring)

 Note: The genetics lab (BIO 198P) is recommended but not required.

 Two electives required.
 These courses must be chosen from within the biological sciences, but from outside the Neuroscience curriculum.
 Each biology diversification elective must be 200-level or higher and at least 4 credits.
-While most courses with BIO course numbers are eligible, as well as other biology tracks such as MBI and BCH, students should confirm their choices with an advisor.
-Courses which are NOT eligible include BIO 208, BIO 214 (may be used for the statistics requirement), BIO 270W, BIO 272W, and BIO 275W.
+While most courses with BIO course numbers are eligible, as well as other biology tracks such as MBI and BCH, students must confirm their choices with an advisor.
+Courses which are NOT eligible include BIO 208, BIO 214 (may be used for the statistics requirement), BIO 256, BIO 270W, BIO 272W, and BIO 275W.
 If a student takes more than one course from the introductory group above (e.g., BIO 198 and BIO 250), the additional course(s) may be used toward the diversification elective requirement.

 Three courses and one companion lab:

 - NSC 201/P Basic Neurobiology with Lab (Fall)

 - NSC 203 Laboratory in Neurobiology (Spring)

 - NSC 301 (Fall) or NSC 302 (Spring) Senior Seminar in Neuroscience (2 credits)